project54321/IOS-Bridg-ed/README.md

 Framework: SwiftUI
 Storage: UserDefaults (local persistent storage)
 Platform: iOS 17+

+Footnote: This project structure will change over time because there is a lot of redundant code in this repository.

 **Inspiration**
 This app is a mobile adaptation of my hackathon project Bridg-ED, originally a web-based flashcard platform.
 It brings all the features of the web version to a native mobile experience, with offline capability and touch-friendly interactions.